deepaksood619/deepaksood619.github.io/docs/psychology/learning/mistakes-apology.md

 Learning from mistakes separates the best from the rest

+Make a mistake you can afford so that you live to make another one.

 ## The After-Action Review (AAR) method

 AAR is a 4-question framework

-1. What did I intend to accomplish?
+### 1. What did I intend to accomplish?

 Example: Wish John a happy birthday (to show him that he's important to me).

-2. What happened?
+### 2. What happened?

 Example: I forgot to wish John a happy birthday

-3. Why did it happen that way?
+### 3. Why did it happen that way?

 Seek the root cause, not the proximate.

 Proximate = what immediately caused something to happen.
 Root = the real reason something happened.

 Example:

 - Proximate: It was a crazy day at school; I forgot.
 - Root: I didn't have a reminder

-4. What will I do next time for a better outcome (or to repeat my success)?
+### 4. What will I do next time for a better outcome (or to repeat my success)?

 Example: Create a recurring calendar invite for John's birthday (+ other friends/family/colleagues)

 Won't happen again

-Now some After-Action Review tips:
+### Now some After-Action Review tips

 - Do an AAR for any action (win or loss).
 Normalize learning from wins and losses
 - Complete individually or as a team